COMS 105 Hybrid - Fundamentals of Public Speaking - Victoria Leonard

 Thursday: Homework due

 Sunday: Take quiz (or exam)

 I will ask you to complete Module 0 and do online work before we meet the first Friday.
-We have introduction speeches on the first day of class in Zoom, and you can find the instructions for that in the course packet and assignment area in Canvas.
+We have introduction speeches on the first day of class.

 The expectation is that you will log onto Canvas at least three-four times a week.
 All other important information will be in the syllabus.

 Live speeches, quizzes, homework assignments, discussion boards, speech critiques and a final exam will be the majority of your assignments. for the semester.